bihor/fp_newsletter/Documentation/Administrator/Index.rst

 The 3 values ###USER_uid###, ###SYS_TABLE_NAME### and ###SYS_AUTHCODE### will be replaced by direct_mail.
 Replace the link with the link to your unsubscribe page.
 The extension fp_newsletter will check the parameters and will unsubscribe the given user directly.

+.. _admin-faq:

+FAQ
+---

+- It does not work correct.
+What can I do?

+  Maybe you need to set the storage PID twice: via plugin and via TypoScript.